propsandtransforms/splunk/Splunk-SysAdmin.md

 - **Metrics data** counts against a license at a **fixed 150 bytes** per metric event
   - Draws from the same license quota as event data

+#### Adding a License

+Can use CLI or Splunk Web (upload or copy/paste)
+- License group change requires a restart
+- Licenses are stored under SPLUNK_HOME/etc/licenses
+- Multiple licenses of the same type are stacked (added together)

+> splunk add licenses <path_to_file>

 ### 3.0 SPLUNK CONFIGURATION FILES